ujkan/tictactoe/README.md

 The decision to do this was perhaps ill-suited, as there are many features of a REST API that are totally unnecessary for Tic-Tac-Toe, but it was a start nonetheless.

 ## Current state
 The app isn't complete.
+Here's a list of some improvements to be made:
-For one, I still need to have a "Game Over" notification.
-Secondly, the project stucture is a mess and I've yet to develop a neat way to build and run both the frontend and backend.
+- [ ] a "Game Over" notification.
+- [ ] fix project structure and develop a way to run both the backend and frontend in conjunction
+- [ ] review the test suite

 ## How to run
 To run the backend, simply open the `java` folder in a Java environment and run.
 Alternatively, run